 CAUSE 1: Clogged condensate drain line

+A clogged condensate drain line is the most common cause of water leaking from your AC into your home.
 If the drain line gets clogged with dust, dirt, sludge or mold, that water backs up and runs out into your home.

 CAUSE 2: Damaged/rusted drain pan